English

 Note

-Since Unit ENV-Pro is an independent sensor platform, an additional controller (such as the Atom series, Stamp series, Stick series, Core/Basic series, etc.) is required to integrate it into Home Assistant.
-The above component utilizes the proprietary software BSEC2.
-The BSEC2 library can only be used after accepting its Software License Agreement.
-By enabling this component in your configuration, you explicitly agree to the terms of the BSEC license agreement.
-Please note that this license prohibits the distribution of any compiled firmware binary files containing this component.
+Unit ENV-Pro is a standalone sensor platform and requires an additional controller to integrate with Home Assistant.
+The component above uses the proprietary BSEC2 software.
+The BSEC2 library may only be used after accepting its Software License Agreement.
+Enabling this component in your configuration means that you expressly agree to the terms of the BSEC license.
+Note that the license prohibits distribution of any compiled firmware binary containing this component.

 Enable the I²C component in the ESPHome configuration: